 It is expected that Costa Rica to be completely Carbon Neutral by the year 2021.
 It is an extraordinary effort for a small nation to prove that change is possible when you have a true commitment to move forward.

 RENEWABLES: SOMETHING NEW?

 The concept of Renewable Energy is not new.
 Wind turbines have been the most popular for many years and are often confused with windmills.
 They are not the same.
 The popularity of Solar Panels has also increased.
 The technology for both energy sources has been extensively researched and tested which gives us now the era of solid products that meet expectations and are ready for use.

-If people wake up and realize the power they have when they vote and the importance of knowing who you are voting for it will make a difference.
-You have the right to ask your government representative to make changes to the best interest of your community but you can also start by taking action working with organizations that offer renewable solutions and or create such organization yourself that offer alternatives to sustain the renewable energy industry.
+If people wake up and realize the power they have when they vote and the importance of knowing who they are voting for it will make a difference.
+You have the right to ask your government representative to make changes in the best interest of your community but you can also start by taking action working with organizations that offer renewable solutions and or create such organizations yourself that offer alternatives to sustain the renewable energy industry.

-Renewable Energy, Clean Energy or Green Energy can be produced and it works just as good as fossil fuel energy.
-Just imagine when all the fossil fuel energy will be replaced by hydro, solar, wind energy or any other type of renewable energy.
+Renewable Energy, Clean Energy, or Green Energy can be produced and it works just as well as fossil fuel energy.
+Just imagine when all the fossil fuel energy will be replaced by hydro, solar, wind energy, or any other type of renewable energy.
 By then the energy on the main grid becomes clean.
 At the same time, all homes and businesses could have solar panels and can store energy on location, the remaining energy generated is sold to the grid making it profitable for the owner of the solar panels.
-When a blackout happens, the consumer wouldn’t even notice because the back-up storage would automatically kick in.
+When a blackout happens, the consumer wouldn’t even notice because the backup storage would automatically kick in.
 Isn’t that great?

 A case study that could help many countries is the example of Costa Rica which has transformed its utility production proving that “significant” change is possible.
 We just need committed people who actually intend to get the job done in the right government positions.
 They won’t get there if we continue the vote for the same people that love the “status quo”.